Table Filtering (7 min)

 03 How to Change the Filter Type

-1. Head over to Columns in your Power Table Settings panel and select the gear icon next to the Birthdate column.
+1. Head to Columns in your Power Table Settings panel and select the gear icon next to the Birthdate column.

-2. Select the Filter By checkbox and click on the gear icon to open the Configure Filter settings.
+2. Select the Filter By checkbox and click the gear icon to open the Configure Filter settings.

 4. Notice that your filter has now changed in your Birthdate column in your Power Table.